MarcinKilarski/Website-Audit/seo.md

 Recently, Google’s Search Team announced that 301 and 302 redirects do not cause a loss of any PageRank, which is one of the stronger ranking factors.
 However, some sites still see ranking improvements when ‘302 redirects’ are converted to 301s or when they are converted into direct links.

 It’s best to avoid using ‘302 redirects’ and instead use the permanent ‘301 redirects’ or, even better, a direct link wherever possible.

-### 3.8.
-Meta Refresh

-Overview

-A meta refresh is a client-side (as opposed to server-side) redirect, which Google’s Webmaster Trends Analyst John Mueller [strongly discourages from using](https://productforums.google.com/forum/#!topic/webmasters/9yMIwHQaF5U/discussion).
-It was heavily abused in the past by spammers who inserted it into a page’s metadata, as it automatically redirects visitors to pages with unrelated or malicious content.

-This causes confusion with users and puts them at risk, resulting in most search engines not wishing to see them on crawled sites.
-Therefore, whenever you want to redirect users from one page to another, a ‘301 redirect’ should be used instead of a meta refresh.

 ### 3.9.
 Redirect Chains